Cor3t/inkwell-muse/README.md

 ## About Me

-I'm [Oreoluwa], the sole creator and author of this blog website.
+I'm Oreoluwa, the sole creator and author of this blog website.
 It's a reflection of my passion for writing, learning, and sharing my perspective with the world.

 ## Features